coimbrastudios/buildmanagement/Documentation~/INDEX.md

-# About Build Management
+# About CS Build Management

-Use the Build Management package to automatize some common actions when building your application.
+Use the CS Build Management package to automatize some common actions when building your application.
 For example, use Build Management to auto increment your build number or to generate a build output with a standardized pattern.
 The Build Management package also comes integrated with the Unity Cloud Build workflow.

-# Installing Build Management
+# Installing CS Build Management

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

-# Using Build Management
+# Using CS Build Management

-In the Build Management package there are settings that affects the project itself (`Edit/Project Settings.../CS Build Management`):
+In the CS Build Management package there are settings that affects the project itself (`Edit/Project Settings.../CS Build Management`):

 ![](project-settings.png)
 > `*` Settings with tooltips.